 On February 5, 2007, Duncan Energy Partners entered into a \$300.0 million revolving credit facility having a \$30.0 million sublimit for Swingline loans.
 Duncan Energy Partners may also issue up to \$300.0 million of letters of credit under this facility.
 Letters of credit outstanding under this facility reduce the amount available for borrowings.
-At the closing of its initial public offering, Duncan Energy Partners made an initial draw of \$200.0 million under this facility to fund the \$198.9 million cash distribution to EPOLP and the remainder to pay debt issuance costs.
-At March 31, 2007, the balance outstanding under this facility was \$169.0 million.
+At the closing of its initial public offering, Duncan Energy Partners made an initial draw of \$200.0 million under this facility to fund the \$198.9 million cash distribution to EPO and the remainder to pay debt issuance costs.
+At September 30, 2007, the principal balance outstanding under this facility was \$215.0 million and letters of credit outstanding were \$1.1 million.